The Greatest Story Ever Told: Filming

+Music

+Alfred Newman, who had previously scored The Diary of Anne Frank (1959), composed the musical score, with the assistance of Ken Darby, his longtime collaborator and choral director.
+The protracted scoring process proved to be an unhappy one.
+Stevens, under pressure from his financers, made extensive late-stage changes to the edited footage.
+These edits altered the musical continuity and called for significant rewriting and reorchestration.
+Other composers, including Fred Steiner and Hugo Friedhofer, were called in to assist.

+The post-release editing of the film further disrupted the musical composition.
+The twin climaxes of Newman's score were his elaborate choral finales to Act 1 (the raising of Lazarus) and Act 2 (the Resurrection of Jesus).
+Stevens eventually substituted the Hallelujah Chorus from George Frideric Handel's Messiah for both sequences—a choice that was widely ridiculed by critics.
+The entire experience was recalled by David Raksin as "the saddest story ever told".

 Release

 The Greatest Story Ever Told premiered February 15, 1965, 18 months after filming wrapped, at the Warner Cinerama Theatre in New York City.
 It opened two days later at the Cinerama Dome in Los Angeles and then in Miami Beach.
-The film opened in Philadelphia and Detroit on March 9, 1965, and an edited version opened March 10, 1965 at the Uptown Theater in Washington, D.C.
+The film opened in Philadelphia and Detroit on March 9, 1965, and an edited version opened March 10, 1965, at the Uptown Theater in Washington, D.C.
 It also opened March 10 in Chicago, Cincinnati and Pittsburgh and in Boston on March 11.
 A shorter version was released in February 1967 for its general release in Chicago.

 The version that premiered in New York had a running time of 221 to 225 minutes (excluding a 10-minute intermission) per reviews from The New York Times and Variety.
 The original running time was 4 hr 20 min (260 min).

 Twenty-eight minutes were cut for the release of the film in Washington D.C. to tighten the film without deleting any scenes and these cuts were later made to the other prints.
 The film was edited further with a running time of 137 to 141 minutes for its general release in the United States.
 This shortened version removed Jesus's 40-day journey into the wilderness, featuring Donald Pleasence as well as appearances by John Wayne and Shelley Winters.